mostafa2742002/AWS-Lambda/README.md

 **Usage**

 This Lambda function can be integrated into various data collection and processing pipelines.
 It provides a flexible and scalable solution for automating the retrieval and storage of data from the web.

-For any questions or recommendations, please feel free to contact the project owner.

-*Note: This README is a template for a project involving AWS Lambda, web scraping, and data storage in Amazon RDS.
-The actual implementation and code may vary based on project requirements.*